egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 * ii.
 What’s the motivation for LSTM?

-LSTM is designed for dealing with the vanishing gradient problem occuring in RNN.
+LSTM is designed for dealing with the Vanishing Gradient Problem (VGB) occuring in RNN.
 The math of VGB in RNN is:

 ![Derivative](Images/Derivative.png)

-Vanihing gradient problem occurs as the model continues to learn due to stack of tanh'.
+Vanishing gradient problem occurs as the model continues to learn due to stack of tanh's.

 * iii.
 How would you do dropouts in an RNN?